Neighbors concerned about Virginia Beach Boulevard after overnight crash

 “Usually, cars don’t stop when the pedestrian thingy turns on, they still come through,” Diana said.
 “I have to wait until one of the cars crosses the other way for them to let me pass through.”

 While 10 On Your Side was on the scene, most people did use the crosswalks properly, while others were not as careful.
 Some were seen cutting around traffic in the middle of the road.
-Virginia Beach police officer C.M.
-Wilson told 10 On Your Side, drivers need to pay extra attention when driving through Virginia Beach Boulevard.
+Virginia Beach Police Officer C.M.
+Wilson told 10 On Your Side drivers need to pay extra attention when driving down Virginia Beach Boulevard.

 “Using excessive speed, obviously don’t do that,” Wilson said.
 “Don’t be distracted by playing with your phone, looking at maps, listening to music, speaking to passengers, again, being aware that somebody could walk out in front of you.”